tigerwill90/fox/README.md

 ##### Hostname routing

-The router can transition instantly and transparently, at runtime, from path-only mode to hostname-prioritized mode without any additional configuration or action.
+The router can transition instantly and transparently from path-only mode to hostname-prioritized mode without any additional configuration or action.
 If any route with a hostname is registered, the router automatically switches to prioritize hostname matching.
 Conversely, if no hostname-specific routes are registered, the router reverts to path-priority mode, ensuring optimal and adaptive routing behavior.